-In theory, ROI is a straightforward equation with two variables; How much did you spend?
+ROI is a straightforward equation in theory with only two variables; How much did you spend?
 And, how much did you make?

 If you know these values, you can use the formula above or a handy ROI calculator to measure your ROI.

 In practice, understanding the causal relationship between these two variables (i.e. attribution) is hard.

 So hard in fact that, despite a $1.8 billion marketing attribution industry, no one has truly solved ROI attribution.